IU-PR/Capstone_project/content/docs/2025/KIllah/week1.md

 **Code repository**: https://github.com/vladkalinichencko/Killah-Prototype/

-Killah - AI writing companion that helps people start, continue writing, and form their ideas using a responsive macOS app with a custom post-trained on-device large language model.
+Killah - is an AI writing companion that helps people start, continue writing, and form their ideas using a responsive macOS app with a custom post-trained on-device large language model.
 Our solution addresses three key problems in current writing tools:

 1. **Creative Block**: Helps overcome writer's block with style-consistent suggestions
 2. **Voice-to-Workflow**: Enables seamless transition from voice dictation to polished text